 Inside, the 1970 Ferrari 365 GT 2+2 offered a comfortable and luxurious cabin that was designed for long-distance touring.
 The seats were upholstered in leather and had ample legroom for four passengers, while the dashboard featured a comprehensive array of gauges and controls.
 The car also had air conditioning, power steering, electric windows, and a premium sound system as standard equipment.

-Driving one of these "Queen Mothers" as Road & Track called them, is heightened by the sound of the car’s Weber carburetors, capable handling and braking (courtesy of four-wheel vented disc brakes), and a driver environment that included power steering, electric windows, air conditioning, and an abundance of wood and leather on the dash.
+Driving one of these "Queen Mothers" as Road & Track called them, is heightened by the sound of the car’s Weber carburetors, capable handling and braking (courtesy of four-wheel vented disc brakes).

-This Italian example spend 3 years in the UK for a complete nut and bolt renovation before coming in 2019 to the Czech Republic.
+This Italian market example spent 3 years in the UK for a complete nut and bolt renovation before coming in 2019 to the Czech Republic at a cost of ca. 90.000 GBP.
 This matching numbers example got also a Ferrari Classiche certification in 2017, confirming not only the matching numbers, but also the rare and stunning colour combination of Marrone Colorado over Pelle Beige leather.
 The compression test is also included in the gallery for each of the 12 cylinders.
-The last service was made in October 2020.